bioidiap/bob.devtools/doc/development.rst

 Now you have an isolated conda environment named `dev` with proper channels set.
 For more information about conda channels refer to `conda channel documentation`_.

-The `bdt create` command assumes a directory named `conda' exists on the current directory and that it contains a file called `meta.yaml` containing the recipe for the package you want to create a development environment for.
+The `bdt create` command assumes a directory named `conda`, exists on the current directory.
+The `conda` directory contains a file named `meta.yaml`, that is the recipe required to create a development environment for the package you want to develop.

 .. note::